aisha22-993/Colposcence/README.md

 **Clinical Metadata Included:**
 * Transformation zone type
 * Total Swede score (which can be mapped to a provisional diagnosis)
-* *Validation Note:* Select CIN2 and CIN3+ diagnoses were reviewed by a second colposcopist to validate case grading prior to inclusion.

 ### Swede Score Distribution
 The clinical reports document five distinct Swede Score characteristics.
-The score distributions across the dataset are summarized in the table below (also referenced in the repository as `image_a7bfe6.png`):
+The score distributions across the dataset are summarized in the table below:

 | Characteristic | Score 0 | Score 1 | Score 2 |
 | :--- | :--- | :--- | :--- |